-How to monitor Facebook reviews?
+How to monitor Facebook recommendations?

 Facebook has become a necessity for businesses.
 Using it to showcase your social proof allows you to build your brand and increase your leads and customers.
 Showcasing testimonials and reviews on Facebook allows you to have a diverse feed of content with the common goal of building credibility.

-Once you get Facebook reviews, what’s next?
+Once you get Facebook recommendations, what’s next?
 You should be up-to-date with the type of content that is being posted for your business.
 Whether it’s positive or negative, you should plan how to treat all types of reviews.
 This will help build your reputation as a dependable business owner who cares about customers.
 When responding to reviews, stay professional and courteous, even if the customer was impolite.

-Ideally you’ll use an automated program that updates you with a compiled list of reviews on a weekly or a daily basis.
+Ideally, you’ll use an automated program that updates you with a compiled list of reviews on a weekly or a daily basis.
 If you intend to immediately respond to customer reviews,, you can choose an “as it happens” option to remain updated at all times.

-Respond to Facebook reviews
+Respond to Facebook recommendations

-As the owner or admin of a Facebook page, you can show customers that you value their customer feedback by responding to their reviews.
-While you influence your company’s branding through the content you post on your page, 88% of people say that they trust online reviews just as much as a personal recommendations.
+As the owner or admin of a Facebook page, you can show customers that you value their customer feedback by responding to their recommendations.
+While you influence your company’s branding through the content you post on your page, 88% of people say that they trust online reviews just as much as personal recommendations.
 Here are certain facts you must keep in mind: